 It’s not life or death for me, but you’ll be hard-pressed to find me telling you about past heartbreak or rejection.
 For the USC screenwriting program, we had to write an essay about our most emotional moment.
 I wrote about taking care of sick kittens through the Arizona Humane Society’s Foster Kitten program, which I did for three years in high school.
 I wrote about how one morning I went to go give one of my favorite three-week-old kittens her medicine and found her, cold and lifeless, in her little bed I had made for her.
 I cried when I wrote that, and never showed it to anyone other than the anonymous decision-makers who decided to let me into the screenwriting program.

-It’s a rational decision to keep things from people; when my grandfather died I lied to my teachers in grade school so they wouldn’t send me to counseling.
-I don’t tell people my problems because it’s better to deal with them myself instead of burdening others, which can make me seem distant.
+It’s a rational decision to keep things from people: I don’t tell people my problems because it’s better to deal with them myself instead of burdening others, which can make me seem distant.

 INTJs and Love

 When you break things down by logic, they make sense.
-I can create solutions and navigate tricky situations to get my shows on the air and projects approved, but when it comes down to telling someone that I’m in love with them, forget it.
+I can create solutions and navigate tricky situations to get my shows on the air and projects approved, but when it comes down to discussing matters of the heart?
+Forget it.
 Human nature doesn’t break down like career goals or steps to solve a problem.
 I’ll over-analyze the situation to pieces until I’ve given up and moved on, returning to my work.

 All roads lead back to my work, and sometimes, it’s hard to see that any other path.